Username or Email is in Use Please Contact Your Team Member to Obtain Their secret to Continue

 After the user resets their password, this setting is automatically set to Off.

 Note: If your organization uses SSO through a third-party IdP, the force a password change setting isn't available unless you use a network mask to allow some users to sign in directly to Workplace.
-To check whether a network mask is set up, go to Security and then SSO with third-party IDPs and then SSO profile for your organization.
+To check whether a network mask is set up, go to Security SSO with third-party IDPs SSO profile for your organization.

 Edit a user's recovery information